 The recipe I’m sharing is from My Paleo Patisserie, my favourite cookbook ever.
-I made these chocolaty tartlets shells using almond flour and then filling them with the best lemon curd I have ever had.
+I made these chocolaty lemon tartlets shells using almond flour and then filling them with the best lemon curd I have ever had.
 Honestly, it is truly delicious!

 I hope you like them!